Last Updated on September 26, 2022

 Thinking of starting a medicinal herb garden?
-Growing medicinal plants in your garden allows you to harvest homegrown remedies right outside your door.
-Here are more than 45 medicinal herbs to consider growing this season.
+Growing medicinal garden plants allows you to harvest homegrown remedies right outside your door.
+Here are more than 45 medicinal plants to consider growing in your garden this season.

 STARTING A MEDICINAL HERB GARDEN

-I’ve been growing medicinal perennial herbs like lemon balm and catnip as well as annuals like borage and calendula for years, and I make the most of the medicinal weeds that have taken up residence in my yard, including creeping Charlie, wild violets, cleavers, yarrow, dandelion, plantain, and clover.
+I’ve been growing perennial medicinal herbs like lemon balm and catnip as well as annuals like borage and calendula for years, and I make the most of the wild medicinal plants (aka ‘weeds’) that have taken up residence in my yard, including creeping Charlie, wild violets, cleavers, yarrow, dandelion, plantain, and clover.

 I’m also a huge fan of elderberries and spent a solid year researching them for my book, Everything Elderberry, which is packed with elder lore, science, herbal uses, and recipes.
 If you love geeking out with herbal remedies, you’ll want to check it out.
 Here are a bunch of my favorite books on wild and medicinal plants I recommend for your home library.